mit-pdos/secfs-skeleton/README.md

 you a series of exercises that you may choose to follow to guide your implementation.
 We do not **require** that you follow these steps as long as you pass all the tests in the end, but we believe this is a sensible approach to solving the lab.
+Note that the tests are **not** divided by exercise in this lab; instead, you should run the commands mentioned in each exercise to determine if you have completed it.
+It will also generally be clear that you have completed an exercise from a sudden jump in the number of test PASSes.

 ### Exercise 0: Enable file/directory creation